gstlearn/gstlearn/README.md

 * Using MinGW on a Windows where another compiler is also installed may need to add `-G "MSYS Makefiles"` in the first cmake command above.
 * Using Visual Studio on a Windows where another compiler is also installed may need to add `-G "Visual Studio 16 2019"` in the first command (adapt version).
 * If you want to build and install the *Debug* version, you must replace `Release` by `Debug` above.
 If you use the shortcut Makefile, you can use `DEBUG=1` after the `make` command
-* You may need to precise the location of Boost, Eigen3, HDF5 or Doxygen installation directory.
+* You may need to precise the location of Boost, Eigen3, HDF5, Doxygen or NLopt installation directory.
 In that case, add the following variables in the first cmake command above:
    * `-DBoost_ROOT="path/to/boost"`
    * `-DEigen3_ROOT="path/to/eigen3"`
    * `-DHDF5_ROOT="path/to/hdf5"`
    * `-DDoxygen_ROOT="path/to/doxygen"`
+   * `-DNLopt_ROOT="path/to/nlopt"`

 ### Uninstall the Library